discordjs/guide/guide/commando/permissions.md

 ## Owner-only commands

 Another thing you may want to do is set a command as owner-only.
-This will make a command only usable by the bot owner(s).
+This option will make a command only usable by the bot owner(s).
 Doing this is even simpler than the client/userPermissions; all you have to do is set the `ownerOnly` parameter to `true`.

 <!-- eslint-skip -->